DuckDuckGo: Features

+DuckDuckGo VPN uses the WireGuard protocol.

+History

+DuckDuckGo Private Browser was first released for Android and iOS in 2018.
+Desktop support began in 2022, with the beta version for macOS.
+The beta version for Windows was released in 2023.

 Business model

 DuckDuckGo earns revenue by serving ads primarily from the Yahoo-Bing search alliance network.
 As a privacy-focused search engine, the ads served on DuckDuckGo are based on keywords and terms of the search query.
-As of April 2024, DuckDuckGo also makes money from subscription fees paid to access Privacy Pro.
+As of April 2024, DuckDuckGo also makes money from subscription fees.

 Donations

-The company supports charitable organizations that work to improve privacy; in 2021 they donated US$1 million to these causes and had donated $3,650,000 over the previous decade.
-Major donations for 2021 included $200,000 to the Center for Information Technology Policy, $150,000 to the Electronic Frontier Foundation, $75,000 to European Digital Rights (EDRi) and $75,000 to The Markup.
+The company supports charitable organizations that work to improve privacy; including in 2021 $200,000 to the Center for Information Technology Policy, $150,000 to the Electronic Frontier Foundation, $75,000 to European Digital Rights (EDRi) and $75,000 to The Markup.

-Source code

-Some of DuckDuckGo's source code is free and open-source software hosted at GitHub under the Apache 2.0 License, but the core is proprietary.
-DuckDuckGo also hosted DuckDuckHack, a sister site for organizing open source contributions and community projects.
-The search engine's Instant Answers are open source and are maintained on GitHub, where anyone can view the source code.
-As of August 31, 2017, DuckDuckHack was placed on maintenance mode; as such, only pull requests for bug fixes will be approved.